The Growing Place

 Spacing: 20 inches

 This variety is noted for its mild, delicate flavor and pleasant aroma; does well in sandy loam, good heat and drought tolerance; a perfect addition to the herb garden, and is also great for containers

-Sweet Marjoram is an annual herb that is commonly grown for its edible qualities.
+Sweet Marjoram is an annual herb that is typically grown for its edible qualities.
 The fragrant oval grayish green leaves are usually harvested from late spring to late summer.
 The leaves have a mild taste and a sweet fragrance.